-- i) Haryana Electricity Regulatory Commission was established in August 1998 as an independent statutory body corporate as per the provision of the Haryana Electricity Reform Act, 1997.
-Haryana was the second State in India to initiate the process of Reform & Restructuring of the Power sector in India. - ii) The Government of India notified The Electricity Act, 2003 with effect from 10th June 2003 which came into Haryana w.e.f.
-10th December 2003.
+Haryana Electricity Regulatory Commission was established on 17th August 1998 as an independent statutory body corporate as per the provision of the Haryana Electricity Reform Act, 1997.
+Haryana was the second State in India to initiate the process of Reform & Restructuring of the Power sector in India.

+The Government of India notified The Electricity Act, 2003 with effect from 10th June 2003.
 The broad objectives of the Electricity Act, 2003 as incorporated in its preamble is to consolidate the laws relating to generation, transmission, distribution, trading and use of electricity and generally for taking measures conducive to development of electricity industry, promoting competition therein, protecting interest of consumers and supply of electricity to all areas, rationalization of electricity tariff, ensuring transparent policies regarding subsidies, promotion of efficient and environmentally benign policies, constitution of Central Electricity Authority, Regulatory Commissions and establishment of Appellate Tribunal and for matters connected therewith or incidental thereto.